Identification-robust inference for the LATE with high-dimensional covariates: Theory

-\end{theorem} \begin{proof} See Appendix \ref{subsection_proof_thm2}. \end{proof} \begin{remark} In Theorem \ref{theorem_weak_convergence}, we demonstrate that our variance estimator is a uniformly consistent estimator of $\Omega(\theta_1,\theta_2)$ across all probability law $P\in\mathcal{P}_0$ .
-Next, we aim to show that our proposed high-dimensional QLR test exhibits uniformly correct asymptotic size in the context of LATE, as formally stated in the following theorem. \end{remark} \begin{theorem} Suppose that Assumptions \ref{assumption_LATE_DML}-\ref{a: covariates} hold.
-The test that rejects the null hypothesis $H_0:S_N\in\mathcal{S}_0$ when $R(\xi_{\theta_0},h_N,\hat\Omega)$ defined in equation \eqref{equation_R_statistics} exceeds the $(1-\alpha)$ quantile $c_\alpha(h_N,\hat{\Omega},\theta_0)$ of its conditional distribution given $h_N(\cdot)$ has uniformly correct asymptotic size.
-Under the null, we have
+\end{theorem} \begin{proof} See Appendix \ref{subsection_proof_thm2}. \end{proof} \begin{remark} In Theorem \ref{theorem_weak_convergence}, we show that our variance estimator is a uniformly consistent estimator of $\Omega(\theta_1,\theta_2)$ across all probability laws $P\in\mathcal{P}_0$.
+Next, we establish that our proposed orthogonalized AR test exhibits uniformly correct asymptotic size, as formally stated in the following theorem. \end{remark} \begin{theorem}[Uniform size] Suppose Assumptions \ref{a:identification_LATE} and \ref{a:regularity_LATE} hold.
+For any fixed $\theta_{0}\in\Theta$, consider the test of $H_0(\theta_0):\Ep[\psi(W;\theta_0,\eta_0)]=0$ that rejects when $AR(\theta_0)>\chi^2_{1,1-\alpha}$.
+Then the test has correct asymptotic size uniformly over all data-generating processes satisfying $H_0(\theta_0)$,

 \end{theorem} \begin{proof} See Appendix \ref{subsection_proof_thm3}. \end{proof}